LiveBench/liveswebench-site/src/assets/Report.md

 2. Apply the gold patch, aside from the hunks to be completed
 	1. We additionally apply a "removal" patch, containing only the removals from the hunks to be completed, so that they do not influence the autocomplete model's predictions.
 3. Activate the tool and open the relevant files
-4. (Prompted Tasks) For each hunk to be completed:
-	1. Copy the generated autocomplete prompt and paste it as a comment in the line prior to where the additions should be
-	2. Press enter and tab until suggestions appear
-	3. While there are still still completion suggestions (up to a maximum of 5 acceptances), press tab to accept each suggestion and then enter to move to the next line
-5. (Inline Tasks) For each hunk to be completed, for each statement (e.g. variable assignment, function declaration, method call, conditional) addition from the gold patch:
+4. For each hunk to be completed, for each statement (e.g. variable assignment, function declaration, method call, conditional) addition from the gold patch:
 	1. Copy the beginning of the statement (e.g. up to the equals sign, first opening parenthesis, period, or bracket) and paste it at the correct line
 	2. Press tab to accept suggestions until there are no more
-6. Once all hunks have been processed, revert the gold patch application and generate the solution patch During evaluation, the gold patch (stripped of the autocomplete hunks) is applied prior to applying the solution patch.
+5. Once all hunks have been processed, revert the gold patch application and generate the solution patch During evaluation, the gold patch (stripped of the autocomplete hunks) is applied prior to applying the solution patch.

 In some cases, autocomplete models get stuck in loops of generating the same suggestions repeatedly.
 When this occurred, we kept only the first repetition of the suggestions.